Security & Ethics - how does CoLoop remain secure

 How is the confidentiality of data ensured at CoLoop?

-At CoLoop data privacy and security is immenseley important to us and We are currently deployed with clients in sensitive areas such as government and healthcare.
-Some of the measures we take to guarantee this include the following:
+At CoLoop data privacy and security is immensely important to us and we are currently deployed with clients in sensitive areas such as government and healthcare.
+Although the full list of implemented controls is available on our trust center, some of the most important measures we take to guarantee this include the following:

 - All data is encrypted securely at rest and in transit using AES-256 and TLS or equivalent

-- Systems are built and configured with secure industry standards such as NIST these include regular audits
+- Systems are built and configured in line with the industry standards such NIST regulations

-- Data is stored and processed on machines housed in secure tier 3 and 4 data centres hosted by GCP and AWS
+- Data is stored and processed on machines housed in secure data centres hosted by AWS

-- There are legally binding agreements in place (Privacy Policy, Data Processing Addenda and NDAs) to protect client information
+- We have legally binding agreements in place to protect client information, including Privacy Policy, Data Processing Agreements and NDAs

-- Unecessary PII elements of data are removed before processing by different components to ensure data minimisation
+- We make it possible for clients to remove unnecessary PII data points before processing to ensure data minimisation

 Data Localization*